Statement of the College of Liberal Arts

 - To engage students in experiential learning through such activities as undergraduate research projects, internships, study abroad, and service-learning.

-The College of Liberal Arts offers a rich variety of UCA core courses, with a focus on the areas of American History and Government, Social Science, Humanities, Diversity and Responsible Living.
+The College of Liberal Arts offers a rich variety of UCA core courses, with a focus on the areas of American History and Government, Social Science, Humanities, Critical Inquiry, Effective Communication, Diversity and Responsible Living.
 In addition, the College of Liberal Arts provides opportunities for more comprehensive learning in a number of academic areas, including several interdisciplinary programs.
-Students who choose one of the college's major or minor undergraduate programs of study begin to master the knowledge and research methods of a particular field of learning and, as appropriate, to prepare for a career.
-Graduate programs in community and economic development, English, geographic information systems, history and Spanish are provided for post-baccalaureate students who wish a more advanced, focused education in these areas.
+Students who choose one of the college’s major or minor undergraduate programs of study begin to master the knowledge and research methods of a particular field of learning and, as appropriate, to prepare for a career.
+Graduate programs in English, History and Spanish are provided for post-baccalaureate students who wish a more advanced, focused education in these areas.
 Through public lectures, conferences, and other cultural offerings, the college also provides members of the university and the general community with numerous opportunities for intellectual and personal growth.

 For more information about the College’s vision of higher education, see the link below.